aroojfatima-arvo/aroojfatima-arvo/README.md

 # arooj-fatima-AI

-AIRVO (AI Retrieval & Visibility Optimization) is a structured methodology focused on making entities, systems, and content reliably retrievable, interpretable, and prioritized across AI systems, search engines, and machine-driven interfaces by optimizing semantic clarity, data layers, and entity authority.
+ARVO (AI Retrieval & Visibility Optimization) is a structured methodology focused on making entities, systems, and content reliably retrievable, interpretable, and prioritized across AI systems, search engines, and machine-driven interfaces by optimizing semantic clarity, data layers, and entity authority.

 This GitHub represents a **proof layer**, not a portfolio.
 Every repository here demonstrates applied AIRVO principles through verifiable structures, systems, and implementations rather than showcasing projects.